xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part2.md

 ---

 This is the second post of the series about hosting your GitHub org's self-hosted runners in Azure Container Apps.
 The [first episode]({% post_url 2023-11-27-github-runner-container-app-part1 %}) covers the essentials of the solution, concluding with a testing workflow running in an Azure Container App.
-This post will focus on _scaling_ the self-hosted runners, using the builtin KEDA integration of Azure Container Apps.
+This post will focus on _scaling_ the self-hosted runners, combining two features of Azure Container Apps: jobs and the builtin KEDA integration.

 ## In the previous episode...
 If you haven't read my previous post you can check out [this section]({% post_url 2023-11-27-github-runner-container-app-part1 %}#github-repository-and-organization) that presents the solution used in this series.